ice555mee/TB-robot_code-data/README.md

 - Matching title_signal

 This folder provides codes for the matching (title vs. CV/GCD) experiment.
+In this part, only Process 2 (CV classification) and Process 3 (GCD classification) involve.